kai-niemi/burp-a-bet/README.md

 Welcome to Burp-a-Bet - an online, voice-activated horse betting system _demo_ based on CockroachDB, Kafka and Spring Boot.

-Actually, there's only imaginary voice activation since its done by keystrokes via a shell, but anyway.
+Actually, the voice activation is imaginary and bets are instead placed by keystrokes through shell commands or API requests.
+In theory thought it could be.

+# Introduction

-The system is designed to demonstrate different architectural patterns and mechanisms in the context of an Online Sports Betting use case.
-The system provides three separate and independent microservices to together support the following main customer journeys:
+The system is designed to _demonstrate_ different architectural patterns and mechanisms in the context of an Online Sports Betting use case.
+The purpose is not to accurately model the full domain complexity of sports betting but to give an idea of how such systems are crafted using [CockroachDB](https://www.cockroachlabs.com/) as the database of choice.

+The system provides three separate and independent microservices that together supports the following customer journeys:

-- **Customer Registration** - where a player registers with a sports game operator (horse racing only)
+- **Customer Registration** - where a player registers with a game operator (horse racing only)
 - **Bet Placement** - where a player wagers a bet on a specific game (track and horse)
-- **Bet Settlement** - where open bets placed on a race are settled with wins/losses
+- **Bet Settlement** - where open bets are settled with a win or loss

 Screenshot of the `betting-service` web UI:

 <img src="docs/frontend.png" width="512" />

-All three services provides an interactive shell and a [REST API](https://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven).
-The shells are used to initiate the different journeys above and other management tasks.
-The APIs are used for observability and shell command completion.
+# Design Features

 To promote service autonomy, independence and transactional integrity, all journeys (business transactions) are modelled using [Sagas](https://microservices.io/patterns/data/saga.html) with the orchestration method.